-- (2) If you would like to configure the TCP/IP settings manually, assign an available address from a suitable address range to the LANCOM Router.
+(2) If you would like to configure the TCP/IP settings manually, assign an available address from a suitable address range to the LANCOM Router.
 Also set whether or not it is to operate as a DHCP server.
-Confirm your entry with Apply. - 3 Enter the wireless parameters.
-Select a network name (SSID) and a radio channel.
-Turn on if necessary the function for 'closed network'.
-Confirm your choice with Next.
+Confirm your entry with Apply.